award

 What to Do After a Car Accident in Las Vegas

 1. Make sure that you are out of the way of any oncoming vehicles to prevent another accident.
-This means that if you are in the way, and your car has not suffered severe damages, you could move it out of the way and onto the side of the road.
-If not, make sure that you turn your car’s hazard lights on.
+This means that if you are in the way and your car has not sustained severe damage, you may move it out of the way and onto the side of the road.
+If not, make sure you turn on your car’s hazard lights.

 2. Call 911 immediately.
 Although you may not feel it at the moment, a car accident could cause very severe injuries.
-Not many feel pain immediately after an accident because of the adrenaline.
-Even if you do not call 911, we recommend that you see a medical professional after the accident to get an evaluation.
+Few people feel pain immediately after an accident because of the adrenaline rush.
+Even if you do not call 911, we recommend seeing a medical professional after the accident for an evaluation.

 3. Call the police.
-A police officer will come to the accident scene and generate a report.
-This report could be very important when filing a lawsuit later in the future.
+A police officer will arrive at the accident scene and prepare a report.
+This report could be very important if you file a lawsuit in the future.

-4. Make sure that you exchange important information with other parties involved in the accident, along with the witnesses.
+4. Make sure you exchange important information with the other parties involved in the accident and the witnesses.
 Take photos of the accident scene, along with all the property damage suffered.
 Examples of information that you should take are:

 • Driver and passenger names and contact information (email, phone number, home address)